Prince William Gives A Powerful Speech On Cyberbullying

 — Kensington Palace (@KensingtonRoyal) November 15, 2018

-Back in November 2017, William set up a Cyberybulling task force to tackle the issue.
+Back in November 2017, William set up a cyberbullying task force to tackle the issue.
 Since becoming a father to Prince George, Princess Charlotte, and Prince Louis, William and his wife, Catherine, Duchess of Cambridge, worry about the effect online bullying could have on their children and their children’s peers.

-According to the duke, the couple have “grappled with this, we felt a distinct absence of guidance.
+According to the duke, the couple has “grappled with this, we felt a distinct absence of guidance.
 Should we read our children’s messages?”
 Both of them feel there is a lack of guidance as to how to care for children in a cyber universe, and they had to contemplate whether their children should be allowed to have phones and tablets in their rooms as they grow up.

 William also shared how he has come face to face with unthinkable tragedy while working as an Air Ambulance pilot and traveling around the country campaigning on mental health.